 SPC Learning @ Home - Student and Whānau Help Sheet

-Teachers will be working online with many students so you will need to be patient with each other when waiting for individual responses.
+Teachers will provide feedback at least twice a week on work completed.
+Please note that teachers will be working online with many students so you will need to be patient with each other when waiting for individual responses.

 You can email them on their school email address (first firstname.lastname@example.org) if you need support.

 ⦁ Check your school email and online platform used in your subject classes every morning - you will receive updates from your teachers by 10.00am each day.
 Make a plan for how you will manage your classes and write it down.
 Do not use personal email accounts.
 Please stick to your college email address.

 ⦁ Create your own timetable for the day – we would recommend that you create a routine as you would normally on a school day, a schedule that has regular breaks and study time in manageable chunks.

 ⦁ Set up a work space - Find a space at home that you can set up as a good work environment.
 Make sure that it is comfortable, well lit and ventilated and somewhere you can work without distractions.
 You should work on a laptop or computer.
 Remember that your phone is too small for long periods of use and not recommended as a learning tool.
 Take regular breaks, drink water and eat good food.

 ⦁ Have some fun - Make sure you have some variety in your day.
 Make space for exercise, creativity and device-free time!